surajp/lightning-js-button/README.md

 - Note how the syntax is linear for SOQL and DML.
 Coupled with JavaScript's support for manipulating arrays, this makes it easier to manipulate data, even compared to Apex in several instances.
-- `Insert` and `upsert` statements must be qualified with the SObjectType thus `dml.insert(acct,"Account")`
+- `dml.insert` and `dml.upsert` expect the SObjectType as the second argument.
-- SOQL statements are parsed using template literals.
-Any arguments should follow the appropriate syntax `${argument}`
+  Thus `dml.insert(acct,"Account")`
-- SOQL and DML statements may not be wrapped in a function.
+- Statements with contextual arguments such as `recordId` are best expressed using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 - All statements must be strictly terminated by a semicolon.

 ### Known Limitations